iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Relationship properties

-It is now possible to display relationship properties using [`relationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-relationshipproperties) attribute of related properties specification.
-Related properties will be categorized under relationship category if any relationship properties are included.
-To force this behavior regardless of whether any relationship properties were included, use [`forceCreateRelationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-forcecreaterelationshipcategory) attribute.
+It is now possible to include relationship properties into content using a newly added [`RelatedPropertiesSpecification.relationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-relationshipproperties) attribute.
+Properties of the relationship and category of the target class are categorized under relationship category if any relationship properties are included.

+It's now also possible to move related properties under a relationship category even when there are no relationship properties.
+To force this behavior, the new [`RelatedPropertiesSpecification.forceCreateRelationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-forcecreaterelationshipcategory) attribute can be used.

 ## ColorDef validation